tnakatani/python2_ccac/wk_3/README.md

 # Week 3 Project

 ## Prompt
-> Explore the city of Pittsburg's capital projects on the WPRDC and answer a question by processing the dataset as a CSV
+> Explore the city of Pittsburgh's capital projects on the WPRDC and answer a question by processing the dataset as a CSV

 ## Output